What courses will you take in 2026-27?

 WRITING

-WRIT 1120, a 0.5 unit course, examines writing theory and practice; it is the foundation of the minor in Writing, but it is valuable for any student.
-Those who enjoy writing will find its challenges more enjoyable, and will acquire a deeper understanding of how writing is accomplished, from first glimmering of idea to final edit.
+WRIT 1120 is a course in writing theory and practice; it is the foundation of the minor in Writing, but it is valuable for any student.
+Those who enjoy writing and its challenges will find more enjoyable challenges, and will acquire a deeper understanding of how writing is accomplished, from first glimmering of idea to final edit.
 English majors and minors can take this course as an elective.

 WRIT 1120 The Writing Process: Theory and Practice